 7. When your work is started, how do you think you could establish a good relationship with the supervisors and workers?

-Being a vital part the new job, the response would be handled with enthusiasm.
-The answer to this question must not be taken in a vague manner as it is considered as a vital.
+Being a vital part of the new job, the response would be handled with enthusiasm.
+The answer to this question must not be taken vaguely as it is considered as vital.
 The main reason is productivity, which relies mainly on the relationship of staffs with one another.
-Also mention the way you networked staffs in your past job.
+Also, mention the way you networked staffs in your past job.

-8. After learning about the organization, me and the job role, how do you think that you can make a contribution?
+8. After learning about the organization, me and the job role, how do you think that you can contribute?

-The response for this question is one which makes you stand out or shine in an interview.
+The response to this question is one which makes you stand out or shine in an interview.
 If you’re well prepared for the interview, you can mention all the research and homework you have done.
-You can mention your skill set and expertise you have on the specific job role.
+You can mention your skillset and expertise you have on the specific job role.
 Present them in such a way that they are beneficial and can be productive for the organization.
 Try not to stumble and give some generic answers for this scoring question.

 9. Why should we hire you?

-This is considered as one of the best question as it questions the candidate about what is the special aspect which has made the candidate varied from others in the competition.
+This is considered as one of the best questions as it questions the candidate about what is the special aspect which has made the candidate varied from others in the competition.
 This question determines who the best candidate from a stack of resumes is.
-The best way to answer this question is to mention your industry credentials, experience, education and personal interests.
+The best way to answer this question is to mention your industry credentials, experience, education, and personal interests.

 10. If you were to start your career again then what would do differently?

-This question is considered important because the hirer wants to know the major decisions that you have made till date which presents the positives and negatives.
-Another reason is that it also shows how decision making skills are used by the candidate in a professional manner.
-Giving smart and fruitful answers for this question is important.
+This question is considered important because the hirer wants to know the major decisions that you have made to date which presents the positives and negatives.
+Another reason is that it also shows how decision making skills are professionally used by the candidate.
+Giving smart and fruitful answers to this question is important.